jnozzi/cocoadev.com/markdown/AspectCocoaOld.md

 11/25/2003
 Could this be used to benchmark your code and put a timer for every method call you are interested in?
 The possibility of doing it at runtime and to load/unload at wish would make it even more powerful.
-General/CharlesParnot
+CharlesParnot

 Charles - Yes, this certainly would be a good use for Aspects...
-And pretty simple to do with the General/LookupAspects library, look for: General/AspectsForBenchmarking coming soon.. (the timers wouldn't be as accurate as if you were to add them into your code(method calls) yourself because of the time involved in looking up the original method.
+And pretty simple to do with the LookupAspects library, look for: AspectsForBenchmarking coming soon.. (the timers wouldn't be as accurate as if you were to add them into your code(method calls) yourself because of the time involved in looking up the original method.
 But that time would be relatively constant, so therefore possible to factor out.